hoangvubrvt/angular-nodejs-template-project/README.md

 # Development server
 The backend and frontend are developed by TypeScript.
-Run `npm run start:frontend` and `npm run start:backend` for a dev server.
+Run `npm run start:frontend` and `npm run start:backend` for a development environment.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 # Build
 Run `npm run build` to build backend and frontend.
-The build artifacts will be stored in the `dist/` directory.
+The build artifacts will be stored in the `dist` directory.
 Use the `npm run build:prod` for a production build.
 For the production build, the contents of the folder frontend/dist/ will be copied to backend/dist/frontend.

 # Tests for frontend
 ## Running unit tests